 Our Housewares & Appliances Guide has a great guide to donating and recycle old appliances.

 Before you donate: Clean and find all of the accouterments like cords and attachments.Continue to 9 of 10 below.

 09 of 10

-I bet you have a lot of these hanging around.
-I know I do.
+Old and un-used linens hanging around are a staple in most homes.
 The best place to donate used linens are animal shelters.
 Shelters use your linens for bed lining and to bathe animals.